Woody Allen sexual abuse allegation: Celebrity reactions

 The mood changed further as a result of the #MeToo and Time's Up movements and Dylan's op-ed.
 During a November 2017 women's rally, a banner referring to the allegation was hung around the neck of the Monument to Woody Allen in Oviedo, Spain.
 A women's group later asked that the statue be removed.
 From October 2017 statements supportive of Dylan, or expressing regret at having worked with Allen, were issued by Griffin Newman, Evan Rachel Wood, David Krumholtz, Mira Sorvino, Rebecca Hall, Timothée Chalamet, Rachel Brosnahan, Natalie Portman, Colin Firth, Hayley Atwell, and Freida Pinto.
-Newman, Hall, Chalamet, Elle Fanning and Selena Gomez said they would donate their earnings from Allen's film A Rainy Day in New York (2018) to charities.
+Newman, Hall, Chalamet, Elle Fanning, and Selena Gomez said they would donate their earnings from Allen's 2018 film A Rainy Day in New York to charities.
+But in 2024, Hall said she regretted apologizing for working with Allen, saying, "I don't think it's the responsibility of his actors to speak to that situation" and that she did not regret working with him.